KatCodes7/healthcare-sql-claims-analysis/README.md

 ## Skills Demonstrated

 - Data cleaning and transformation
-- Type casting and data standardization
+- Data type casting and standardization
 - Aggregation and grouping
 - Conditional logic using CASE statements
 - Healthcare data analysis and insight generation